 The Ph.D. in Epidemiology is constructed to meet the department's philosophy of training.
 There is a substantial contribution from the Biostatistics Department so that the candidate is well-grounded in quantitative and analytical techniques as well as design and conduct of epidemiologic studies, demographic methods, and the management of large data sets.
 Courses in medical physiology and pathology are required to provide a basic understanding of disease processes.
 In addition, each student works with an adviser to develop an emphasis area that ensures substantive knowledge in a specific area which will generate important original research.
-An independent but finite research experience is required aside from the dissertation.
+An independent but finite research experience is required aside from the dissertation..
+This is typically done with EPID:6050:0IND Research in Epidemiology (an Independent Study Course) Research in Epidemiology.

 Finally, relevant courses from elsewhere in the university, particularly in other College of Public Health departments, are encouraged.